omagerio/ospf/README.md

 const PRODUCTION_MODE = true;
 ```

+### Testing environment ###
+You can start a local webserver by running:
+`node tools/server.js`

 ### That's all folks ###
 This is everything you must know if you want to start using OSPF!

 Happy coding

+> This framework is under heavy development and it may change or break at every update.
+Please check back frequently.